 In this online guide, we are going to have a look into different types of e-learning.
 Light or focus will also be thrown on the highlights of each method.

-E-learning can be done by a virtual medium via webinars or through effective powerpoint presentations.
+E-learning can be done by a virtual medium via webinars or through effective PowerPoint presentations.
 You can also make use of CD-ROMS, digital drives or floppy disks to save or store data.
 This is just in case you want to retrieve the data over the future point of time.
 Pen-drives are the sleekest means of storing bulk data.
 You can carry pen drives inside your pockets or wallets too.
 We are now going to dwell upon how e-learning can be done in a fun or interactive way.

 These are the types of e-learning, you are going to learn about

 What do you visualize when you come across the word ‘e-learning?’
 It is a mode of study in the atmosphere of your choice.
 You can pursue e-learning at a café shop, your home or even in your garden area.
-You are not restricted to a school, college or study centre.
+You are not restricted to a school, college or study center.
 Basically, there are three methods when it comes to e-learning.
 These are:

 - A-synchronous and